raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

        +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 RETRY DELAY:
-: a time value, specified as a 32-bit word in network order in units of milliseconds, within which the client MUST NOT retry this operation, or retry connecting to this server.
+: a time value, specified as
+a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds, within which the client MUST NOT retry this operation, or retry connecting to this server.

 The RECOMMENDED value is 10 seconds.